-I’m Nick, an information security consultant, a public speaker, a trainer, a sometime software developer, and - most important of all - a dad and husband.
+I’m Nick, an information security consultant, a public speaker, a trainer, a sometimes software developer, and - most important of all - a dad and husband.
 Read more about me…

 This blog is updated now and again with talks I’ve given, thoughts I’ve had, and things I hope others can learn from.